Assorted glassware neatly packed in a moving box.

 Wine glasses and stemware

-Learning how to pack wine glasses comes down to protecting that stem without putting pressure on the bowl.
+Learning how to pack wine glasses comes down to protecting the stem without putting pressure on the bowl.
 To do this, pad the stem until roughly the same thickness as the bowl, then reinforce any weak spots with extra layers.
 Filling the bowl with crumpled paper also helps prevent collapse, creating a more stable, impact-resistant shape overall.

-Pro tip: For extra cushioning, consider wrapping each one in a clean towel or soft cloth before placing it in the box.
+For extra cushioning, consider wrapping each one in a clean towel or soft cloth before placing it in the box.

 Mugs and cups